SeanSon2005/ObjDumpAI/README.md

 ## Setup

+In order to run a local instance of ObjdumpAI, first clone or download a copy of this repository.
+Follow the instructions below to initialize a local instance of each part of the application.

 To setup the frontend, from the root of the app, run:

 ```bash
 cd frontend
 npm install
 ```

+which should download a set of ```node_modules``` for the backend server.
+Main frontend dependencies:

+- React.js
+- react-router-dom - simulates paths for different pages

 To setup the backend, from the root of the app, run:

 ```bash